- slide 1 of 3

-You are in charge of the celebration for the 45th publication anniversary of the book, which will be in 2012.
+You are in charge of the celebration for the 48th publication anniversary of the book, which will be in 2015--or the 50th anniversary in 2017!
 Sponsors for the event include the Metropolitan Museum of Art and the Newberry Award committee.
 They have asked that the focus include the author and Michelangelo and the Italian Renaissance, along with information about both the museum and the award.

 The sponsors have requested that you plan a gala dinner during which guests will learn about the four topics.
 Your team must design a printed program with a short overview of each.
 In addition, you will produce a documentary or multimedia presentation that provides a more in-depth discussion of the topics.

 Your program booklet should include an appealing front cover and an order of events for the speaking part of the gala.
 You may include a menu, as well, but this is not required.